rges-pit/rges-pit.github.io/docs/_drafts/data_challenge_nexus_help.md

 4.  **Reopen the Hub Control Panel**
     See above.

-5.  **Get Your Secret Handshake (The Token):**
+5.  **Get your secret token:**
     * Click on `Token`, which is in the navigation bar at the top of the page.
-    * Fill on the form:
+    * Fill out the form:
-      - Note: Give it a name that reminds you what it's for.
+      - Note: Give it a name that reminds you what it’s for.
-      - Expiry: Shorter is always more secure, but also more admin.
+      - Expiry: Shorter is more secure, but requires more maintenance.
-      - Permision: leave this blank (full permissions), or specifiy specific permissions; it's up to you.
+      - Permissions: leave blank (full permissions) or specify a subset — your choice.
     * `Request a new API token`.
-    * **Copy the token.** Treat it like your diary key.
+    * **Copy the token.** Treat it like a password.

-6.  **Build the Magic URL:**
+6.  **Build the URL:**
     * Take your server's base URL (like `https://roman.science.stsci.edu`).
-    * Add your specific server path (like `/user/<user-name>/< server-name>/`).
+    * Add your specific server path (like `/user/<user-name>/<server-name>/`).
 This is where having a sensibly named server is helpful.
-You can find this on the Token page in the `Hub Control Panel`, under "Authorized Applications" > "Application" > "Server at <your-server_path>
+You can find this on the Token page in the `Hub Control Panel`, under “Authorized Applications” → “Application” → “Server at <your-server-path>”.
     * Tack on `?token=` and then paste your secret token at the end.

     **TL;DR**
     `server-URL`: `https://roman.science.stsci.edu/user/<user-name>/<server-name>/?token=<token>`

-7.  **Connect VSCode to the Kernel:**
+7.  **Connect VS Code to the kernel:**
     * Ensure you have the Jupyter extension pack (by Microsoft) installed.
-    * In VSCode, in an open notebook, click the `select kernel` or `<current-kernel-name>`, if one is already selected.
-Then select the following options when prompted:
+    * In VS Code, with a notebook open, click `Select Kernel` or the current kernel name (if one is already selected).
+Then choose:
       - "Select Another Kernel..."
       - "Existing Jupyter Server..."
       - "Enter the URL of the running Jupyter Server..."
       - Paste your `server-URL` into the box and hit `Enter`.
       - Select your created kernel/environment.
-        If your kernel doesn't show up, it is likely because of a missing ipython. `pip install ipython` in a terminal on the Nexus's JupyterLab, with your environment activated, and try again.
+        If your kernel doesn't show up, it is likely due to a missing IPython.
+Run `pip install ipython` in a terminal on the Nexus (with your environment activated) and try again.

 <!-- This is currently not working